Cube Escape: Rusty Lake Hotel

 In 2015 Rusty Lake released Rusty Lake Hotel, a puzzle video game.
-Players portray an unnamed at a hotel hosting five guests, each of whom is an anthropomorphic animal invited to experience gourmet meals.
-Each night the player will visit a guest's room, where they cannot leave until they have solved multiple puzzles and slaughtered the guest, who will then be cooked and served to the remaining guests the following day.
+Players take the role of Harvey, an anthropomorphic parrot, at a hotel on a lake island, hosting five guests, each of whom is a humanoid animal invited to experience gourmet meals.
+Each night the player will visit a guest's room, where they cannot leave until they have solved multiple puzzles and killed the guest, who will then be cooked and served to the remaining guests as a dish on the following day.

 The game was released to Android and iOS systems on December 14, 2015, followed by a release to macOS and Windows on January 29 of the following year.
 Rusty Lake Hotel received mixed reviews on Metacritic.
-Common elements of praise centered upon the game's artwork and atmosphere, which Rock Paper Shotguns reviewer cited as a highlight despite their personal dislike of puzzle games.
+Common elements of praise centred upon the game's artwork and atmosphere, which Rock Paper Shotguns reviewer cited as a highlight despite their personal dislike of puzzle games.
 Elements of criticism focused on the user interface for the mobile version; Adventure Gamers also voiced concern over the game's puzzle logic and story, stating that the game might only appeal to fans of Cube Escape.